tiga1231/zmlt/readme.md

     The optimization will start automatically.
     The layout will start to update within 15 seconds.
     It should take ~90 sec for the process to finish on a MacBook Pro with M1 Pro Chip.
+1. Meanwhile, viewer can press "L" on their keyboard to toggle the display of vertex labels and scroll up and down to zoom in and out the layout view.

 ### Screenshot:
 ![screenshot](screenshot.png)